 The iPhone X and later have a lot of great features, and along with them are new ways to navigate with gestures and other changes with the Home button-less device.

-One particular change that many need to adjust to are the new ways you can use the side button (previously sleep/wake button).
+One particular change that many need to adjust to are the new ways you can use the Side button (previously sleep/wake button).
 Because of the various functions of pressing the side button and the volume buttons and the larger size of the side button, it can be easy to accidentally call 911.

 How to not accidentally call 911

-The way I’ve accidentally done this has been when I’m trying to lower the volume on my X, but am also unintentionally also pressing the side button as well.
+The way I’ve accidentally done this has been when I’m trying to lower the volume on my iPhone, but I am also unintentionally also pressing the side button as well.
 So, the first option is to just get used to the larger side button make sure to avoid hitting it when changing the volume.